alexdaiii/cpvt_database_analysis/README.md

 The `hgvs` package requires the `psycopg2` package to be installed. `psycopg2` requires PostgreSQL to be installed on your system.
 If you don't have PostgreSQL installed, you can use Docker+Postgres and the `psycopg2-binary` package instead.
-If you encounter issues with installing `psycopg` and you and want to use the binary distribution of `psycopg2` (e.g., `psycopg2-binary`), you can install the `hgvs` package with the following commands:
+If you encounter issues with installing `psycopg`, you can install the `hgvs` package with the following commands:

 ```bash
 poetry install --no-root